Code-Institute-Submissions/windsurf_event/README.md

 A user has the option to edit or delete a surf event that they have added to the site only.

-##### Future Features

-**Images** - could be improved by letting the user to upload an image from their computer.
-Also a gallery of images for a dish would be a nice feature.

-**Reviews/Comments** - Expand the ratings system to allow users to leave a detailed review/comment about a recipe.

-**User accounts** - Passwords are currently stored in a hash format but it is an important requirement to make sure that user logins are made more secure.

-**User Dashboard** - A dashboard where the user could update their details including password.

-**Following** - A feature for users to able to follow other users on the site and receive updates on their dashboard when users add new recipes.

-**Undo Delete** - Provide users with an archive of deleted recipes with the option to add the recipe back onto the system

 Technologies Used
 -----------------------------------------
 The website is designed using following technologies: